 “Now pick it up!” she exclaimed.

 I did so, noticing a little left on the pavement.
 I hoped her eyesight wasn’t too keen.
-I turned the bag inside out, tying it with the special tie, feeling quite proud of my ‘capture’.
+Turning the bag inside out, I tied it with the special tie, feeling quite proud of my ‘capture’.

 Now as I lay in bed I could hear a loud whining sound from somewhere.
 No doubt Boris and/or Henry expressing their desire to head to the park for another titanic ‘poo’.
 Reluctantly I got up.
 But surely Clarissa would be back by now?
 I headed for the lounge and saw a flashing light on the answerphone.

 “Hello John, it’s me, Clarissa.
 The weather’s been awful up here.
 They’d managed to find a guesthouse after all, so I stayed too.
 I don’t think I’ll be back until midday.
 Can you take the dogs out again please darling?
 I’ll phone again later.
 Thank you so much!”